 Coaching

-Coaching can have serious psychological and legal consequences.
 One parent may coach the child to make allegations against the other parent involving abuse or other misconduct.
+Dealing with coaching concerns is a delicate process that must avoid causing the child even more stress.
+There are options you can try, such as:

 False Allegation of domestic violence